tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 model from the full mothership model.
 The full model, with its top sections heavily [greebled](https://en.wikipedia.org/wiki/Greeble), was used for the long shots of the mothership, and it's currently on display at the Smithsonian's Udvar-Hazy Center in Chantilly, VA.
-(I made a pilgirmage once, and got a bunch of pictures, it's amazing.)
+(I made a pilgrimage once, and got a bunch of pictures, it's amazing.)
 The full mothership model does not have the moving white scanner lights.
 The underbelly model with the scanner lights was just a dome painted white, with a circle cut out of its center.
 It